nischalshrestha/nischalshrestha/content/about/index.md

 draft: false
 ---

-Nischal is a PhD student at NC State University.
-His research interests lie in the intersection of human-computer interaction, software engineering and programming languages.
-In particular, Nischal researches new instructional techniques and tools that can help programmers learn programming languages effectively and efficiently.
-Nischal works with [Chris Parnin](http://chrisparnin.me) in the alt-code lab.
+I am currently a PhD student at NC State University.
+My research interests lie in the intersection of human-computer interaction, software engineering and programming languages.
+In particular, I research new instructional techniques and tools that can help programmers learn programming languages effectively and efficiently with [Chris Parnin](http://chrisparnin.me) in the alt-code lab.

 ---

-Nischal has been working on interactive tools to help understand and debug code in the data science context.
-Nischal is currently an intern at RStudio, working on data science tutorial packages like [learnr](https://rstudio.github.io/learnr/index.html), or [ggcheck](https://github.com/rstudio/ggcheck/).
+I have been working on interactive tools to help understand and debug code in the data science context.
+During my internship at RStudio from 2020-2021, I worked on data science packages like [learnr](https://rstudio.github.io/learnr/index.html), or [ggcheck](https://github.com/rstudio/ggcheck/) to facilitate grading for interactive tutorials.
+For the summer of 2021, I will be interning at Microsoft with [Denae Ford Robinson](http://denaeford.me) and [Thomas Zimmerman](https://thomas-zimmermann.com) with the [Productivity and Intelligence](https://www.microsoft.com/en-us/research/group/productivity-and-intelligence/), and the [SAINTES](https://www.microsoft.com/en-us/research/group/saintes-group/) groups, working on improving the OSS experience.

-He is also interested on building tools that help communicate and teach data wrangling operations, an important but time-consuming process which could benefit from automated and explicit guidance.
-Please feel free to reach out if you are active in these areas and would like to discuss ideas!

 ---

-Outside of work, he enjoys hanging out with friends and family, long walks, kickboxing, reading books, watching/discussing movies, listening to or [playing](https://www.youtube.com/channel/UCuGoH54n9UCn8ez7NjjhyMA/about) music, and coding for fun. 🤓
+Outside of work, I enjoy hanging out with my friends and family, taking long walks, kickboxing, reading books, watching/discussing movies, listening to or [playing](https://www.youtube.com/channel/UCuGoH54n9UCn8ez7NjjhyMA/about) music, and coding for fun.